juandastic/web_crawler/README.md

 ## Start a crawl

-The app container initializes a Linux with python 3 installed but it isn't run the crawler, to start we need to enter inside the container and run it manually
+The app container initializes a Linux with python 3 installed but it doesn't run the crawler, to start we need to enter inside the container and run it manually

 ``docker exec -it web_crawler_app_1 /bin/bash ``